tshrode37/Florida-Manatee-Mortalities/README.md

 ## For the Future

-For the future of this project, other forecasting methods can be explored such as dynamic regression models, neural network models, or bootstrapping and bagging methods.
-This allows us to compare more models, which then allows us to choose a more appropriate model and apply to new data.
+Future work for this project would include exploring other forecasting methods such as dynamic regression models, neural network models, or bootstrapping and bagging methods.
+This allows us to compare more models, which then allows us to choose a more appropriate model and apply these models to new data.
 In addition, we can explore other model evaluation techniques to identify the "best" model.

 Another future project idea would be to build forecasting models for the yearly totals for each cause of death (Natural, Human, etc).
-By analyzing these models, we can estimate which cause of death may have the most impact on the manatee population and focus on protecting the manatees.
+By analyzing these models, we can estimate which cause of death may have the most impact on the manatee population.
 Further, forecasting models for yearly totals by county can be analyzed to identify the counties with the highest mortalities and which are predicted to have the most manatee mortalities.
 This combined information would be beneficial in taking steps to protect the Florida manatees.

 ## Resources
 1. Manatee Critical Habitat Map: https://www.fws.gov/southeast/wildlife/mammals/manatee/